AP® Calculus BC Free-Response Questions (FRQs)

 If you make an error and catch it, do not erase it.
 Instead, draw a line or X through the sections you don’t want the readers to consider.
 Doing this saves time over erasing.

-Unless the question explicitly tells you to simplify or give a numerical answer, leave your answers in their unsimplified form.
-As long as you have done the work that the question asks for, the readers will accept your answer in any form.
-Understand the scoring guidelines and study the sample answers provided by the College Board while preparing for the exam.
+Unless the question explicitly tells you to simplify or give a numerical answer, leave your answers in their original, complete form.
+The scorers will accept your response in any format as long as you've completed the work required by the question.
+While preparing for the exam, understand the scoring guidelines and study the sample answers provided by the College Board.
 This will give you an even better idea of when you should or should not simplify your answers.

 The following are four functionalities that the College Board expects your graphing calculator to do: